African-American upper class

-The African-American upper class is a social class that consists of African-American individuals who have high disposable incomes and high net worth.
+The African-American upper class, sometimes referred to as the black upper class or black elite, is a social class that consists of African-American individuals who have high disposable incomes and high net worth.
 The group includes highly paid white-collar professionals such as academics, engineers, lawyers, accountants, doctors, politicians, business executives, venture capitalists, CEOs, celebrities, entertainers, entrepreneurs and heirs.
-This social class, sometimes referred to as the black upper class, the black upper middle class or black elite, represents one percent of the total black population in the United States.

 This group of black people has a history of organizations and activities that distinguish it from other classes within the black community, as well as from the white upper class.
 Many of these traditions, which have persisted for several generations, are discussed in Lawrence Otis Graham's 2000 book, Our Kind of People: Inside America's Black Upper Class.
 Scholarship on this class from a sociological perspective is generally traced to E. Franklin Frazier's Black Bourgeoisie (first edition in English in 1957 translated from the 1955 French original).

 Today, the African American upper class exists throughout the United States, particularly in the Northeast and in the South, with the largest contiguous majority black high income neighborhoods being in the Washington, DC metropolitan area, particularly in Prince George's County and Charles County.
-Majority black high income neighborhoods are also found in the New York, Los Angeles, Chicago, Houston, Memphis, Dallas, and Atlanta metropolitan areas.
+Majority black high income neighborhoods are also found in the New York, Los Angeles, Chicago, Houston, Miami, Charlotte, San Antonio, Dallas, and Atlanta metropolitan areas.

+David Steward is considered the richest African American person in the United States.
+He is the founder of World Wide Technology, a technology services company based in St. Louis.

 Historical background

 When enslaved Africans were brought to the Americas in the 17th and 18th centuries, there began to be mixed-race children of African and European descent in the Americas.
-Then called "mulattoes," they were sometimes not enslaved by their white slave-holding fathers and comprised a large part of the free black population in the South.
+Then called "mulattoes", they were sometimes not enslaved by their white slave-holding fathers and comprised a large part of the free black population in the South.
 In addition, numbers of Africans escaped to freedom during the American Revolution.
 Others were manumitted by their enslavers.
 The free black community in the US had therefore increased considerably by 1800, and although most of them were very poor, some were able to own farmland or to learn mechanical or artistic trades.